Michael-Free/mongodb_fastapi/README.md

  ```
  This is currently getting a 10/10 rating.
 ### Black code formatting
-Minor changes mande
+Minor changes made.

 ### Bandit
-Found no major issues in the code
+Found no major/minor/medium issues in the code.